biface/biface/automation/pipelines.md

 - Detailed step-by-step explanations of each action
 - Expected outcomes and results

 Navigate through the sections below to explore each pipeline in detail.
+Some of these processes will require additional information about the third-party tools used (such as tox with python), which I will publish shortly.